 - Secondly, and only in view of the known and extraordinarily high correlation between actual pension fund performance data and such benchmark indices, the monitoring of relevant data with monthly frequency gives ‘live’ insights into the dynamics impacting the asset side of pension fund’s balance sheets.
 Monthly data, available with little or no delay and put into long-term context, generates an altogether different dimension of understanding, not possible with the annual data available from pension funds themselves, and after months of delay.

-Below, Table-1 shows index values from 31.12.1999 and at standardised intervals, together with matching annualised rates of return (ten, five and three years).
+Below, the table of Exhibit-02 shows index values from 31.12.1999 and at standardised intervals, together with matching annualised rates of return (ten, five and three years).
 Already with this crude initial glance, it becomes evident that recently the investable universe for Swiss pension funds has been considerably easier than the medium and longer term history, above all the period 1999 to 2010.
 But the ratio of 12 month returns to 5-year returns has been hammered.
 For the higher risk tier (LPP-C60) it has now dropped below one.
 Very long term returns of higher (unmanaged) risk strategies have fallen behind lower risk returns.

-Graph-2 (above) depicts performance of the three benchmarks across the most recent 120 months.
+Exhibit-03 (above) depicts performance of the three benchmarks across the most recent 120 months.
 Considering that all time series have a base value of ‘100’ on 31.12.1999, it is extra-ordinary that they should have converged as much as they have, having arrived at nearly identical values again by the end of 2018.
 As is common during corrections, the three benchmarks are beginning to differ again in 2020.
 This is due not only because of recent sharp declines in equity prices, but also currency exposure.